opsnlops/lsl-telegram-bot/README.md

 This was mostly a proof of concept I made for myself because I wanted to see if I could do it.
 Turns out it's not nearly as bad as I'd feared, thanks to LSL's new [JSON parser](http://wiki.secondlife.com/wiki/Json_usage_in_LSL).

 There's not a lot here to work with.
 This is just a framework to play with.
-There's no a lot of actual bot functionally here, other than being able to request
+There's no a lot of actual bot functionally here, other than being able to request basic stats for the region the in-world bot object is located in.
+There's also a really crude chat relay present as well, which was mostly used for testing.

 Enjoy!
 Let me know if you do anything cool with it. :)